kevgo/run-that-app/README.md

 _Run-that-app_ executes CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.

-Run-that-app does this in the most minimalistic, non-invasive way possible.
-No magic, no environment or configuration changes, no environment variables to set, no application shims or stubs, no shell integrations or other shell trickery, no dependencies, no plugins, no application repository.
+Run-that-app is standalone, minimalistic, and completely non-invasive.
+No magic, no environment or configuration changes, no environment variables to set, no application shims or stubs, no shell integrations or other trickery, no dependencies, no plugins, no application repository, no Docker, no emulation, no WASM.
 All you do is call a single stand-alone binary.
 Applications download in 1-2 seconds, without _sudo_, and store very little (just the executables) on your hard drive.
+Applications execute at 100% native speed.

 ### quickstart